enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 ## Glossary

--   BlockLeftMargin (BLM)
+-   Block Onside Demarcation (BOD)

-    The offset indentation that serves as the point of reference for
+    The Indentation that serves as the point of reference for _Offside_.
-    _Offside_: the minimum Indentation at which a Textline is considered to fall within an Element's ContentBlock.
-In ISWIM, the southeast quadrant from the Element's Head containing the Elements' definition.
+    An Element's BlockOnsideDemarcation is the Indentation at which a Textline, and those of greater Indentation, is considered to fall within an Element's ContentBlock.
+In ISWIM: the southeast quadrant from the Element's Head containing the Elements' definition.
+The minimum Indentation for an Element's BOD is its Head's Indentation, plus 1.

 -   Element